liberland/docs/blockchain/cross-chain-bridge.md

-# Cross-chain bridging with HASHI
+# Cross-chain bridging

+You can swap and bridge LLD through [Liberstake](https://exchange.liberstake.ll.land/).

+## Deprecated bridge
-Liberland blockchain is connected to SORA and Ethereum through the [HASHI Bridge](https://polkaswap.io/#/bridge/).
+Liberland blockchain was historically connected to SORA and Ethereum through the [HASHI Bridge](https://polkaswap.io/#/bridge/).
-The bridge is permissionless so anyone can use it at any time.
+The HASHI bridge and the SORA project have since disintegrated and can no longer be used.

 LLD on Ethereum is further connected to [Solana](./how-to-bridge-ethereum-solana.md) and [TRON](./how-to-bridge-ethereum-tron.md).
 Bridge to BSC is coming soon.